George W. Bush painting the images of servicemen and women

-The former president of United States, George W. Bush is on a new mission – to paint the images of heroic service men and women that served during his tenure at the White House.
+The former president of the United States, George W. Bush is on a new mission – to paint the images of heroic servicemen and women that served during his tenure at the White House.
 Since leaving the office, George W. Bush has also written a memoir of his time as president and a book that is dedicated to his father.

 The new book is a significant departure from what people know Bush for.
 It is a book that contains 192 pages of oil paintings of some sailors, marines, soldiers and airmen of people who got wounded during the wars that he led the USA to fight.
 In addition to the paintings, he wrote stories of how each of the subjects dealt with setbacks that met him or her on the battlefield and how each mounted a recovery.
 The book is titled: Portraits of Courage: A Commander In Chief’s Tribute to America’s warriors.
 The former president gets straightforward on strategies and ways to face challenges.